AahilMohamed/notes-app/README.md

 # notes-app

+## Overview
-This is a command line based note-taking application, done as part of Andrew Mead's "The Complete Node.js Developer Course" in Udemy.
+This is a command line based note-taking application that is capable of adding, removing, storing, listing and reading notes, done as part of Andrew Mead's "The Complete Node.js Developer Course" in Udemy.

-## Functionality
+## Process
 To run the app, type `node app.js` followed by one of these 4 functions:
   - To add a note: `add title="title" content="content"`
   - To remove a note: `remove title="title"`